Isaryll/Background-Extraction-C--OpenCV/README.md

-# Segmentation and Detection of a Parking Spaces
+# Background Extraction in C++ with OpenCV

 -----
 About
 -----

-This is a thesis project aims to develop a method of segmentation and detection of parking spaces.
+This is a thesis part project aims to develop a Background Extraction method.

 ----------------------
 Command Line Arguments